astenlund/FeatherPod/.github/DEPLOYMENT.md

 This guide explains how to set up automated PR deployments to Azure using GitHub Actions.

-## ⚠️ Security Prerequisites

-**Before starting deployment setup, please read [API-KEY-SETUP.md](API-KEY-SETUP.md)** to:
-1. Generate secure API keys for test and production environments
-2. Set up GitHub Secrets properly
-3. Rotate the exposed production API key

-This is critical for security - API keys have been removed from the repository.

----

 ## Overview

 The PR deployment workflow automatically: